borg286/sevtech/README.md

     * It is better to pillar up in the Overworld rather than the beneath as spirits can push you off ladders and pillars.

     * Remember to use cobblestone for your pillar as you can use a Flint Workblade to carve out a ladder when you climb back up.
-Obviously you can drop into water for a quick decent.
+Obviously you can drop into water for a quick decent or carve a totem base and bat totem five or more blocks above the floor (to give it time to activate before impact)

     * You can pin torches to a side of ladder blocks making it safe from pushing you off by spirits.
 It's better than pillaring up in the Overworld.